soupglasses/dotfiles/README.md

 This is my custom keyboard remapping solution.
 It allows me to rebind keys on any linux laptop.
 An example is turning Capslock into both an ESC and a CTRL key at the same time.

+## setup/

+My Ansible scripts for configuring new installs of my computer.